The role of Patent & Trade Marks attorneys

 By assisting in licensing and assignment of trade marks; and

 By assisting in the enforcement of trade mark rights in Australia and overseas

-All registered Australian patent attorneys are qualified for registration as trade marks attorneys, and can apply to join the Register of Trade Marks Attorneys
+Registered Australian patent attorneys may also qualify for registration as trade marks attorneys, and can apply to join the Register of Trade Marks Attorneys.

 Australia’s registered trade marks attorneys have the right of privilege in their communication with clients on intellectual property matters.